 Its location in the Xintiandi area, on the edge of the French concession, means the hotel is within an easy walk from many of Shanghai's museums, antique markets, luxury shops and restaurants.

 Dining here is a real treat; Hai Pai serves modern Chinese cuisine, Eclair offers all-day cakes and snacks and 88 Sushi serves fresh sushi in contemporary surroundings.
-There's also a spa, fitness center and indoor pool.
+There's also a spa, fitness centre and indoor pool.

 The Andaz is perfectly suited to those who like the comforts of an international city hotel but are also looking for some contemporary style.